n1kdo/n1mm_view/README.md

 There's always more to do.
 This project is still in late-prototype stage.

-* fix colors of matplotlib pie charts.
-A white slice with white text is unreadable.
 * add command-line options
 * somebody might want to support other contests besides field day
-  * choropleth map to show areas worked
   * multipliers table
 * the `qso_log` table could be exported to ADIF.
 * drink beer :beer: